Semidefinite network games: multiplayer minimax and complementarity problems

-Recall that a strategy profile $(X_1,\ldots, X_N)\in \cX$ is a Nash Equilibrium (NE) if for each player $i$, the density matrix $X_i$ is a best response to $X_{-i}$.
-For any profile $X=(X_1,\ldots, X_N)\in \cX$ define the exploitability of a agent $i$ with respect to $X$ as the maximum possible gain that they can achieve by deviating from $X_i$ while the strategies of the other players remain fixed, i.e.,
+Recall that in a semidefinite network game, a strategy profile $(X_1,\ldots, X_N)\in \cX$ is a Nash Equilibrium (NE) if for each player $i$, the density matrix $X_i$ is a best response to $X_{-i}$.
+For any profile $X=(X_1,\ldots, X_N)\in \cX$ and $i \in N$ define $e_i(X)$ as the maximum possible gain that they can achieve by deviating from $X_i$ while the strategies of the other players remain fixed, i.e.,